EternityForest/KaithemAutomation/README.md

 - Configuring tag point intervals now takes effect immediately
 - You can now use an =expression as a tag point fixed config overrride.
 - General refactoring and reliability for Tagpoints

-### 0.65.48
-- Tag point logs sorted correctly

-### 0.65.47
-- /sky/night tag is 1 when it is currently nighttime at the configured server location.
-- /sky/civilTwilight is 1 when it is currently dark at the configured server location
-- /system/network/publicIP gets your IP from a public API, or is blank with no connection.
-As with all getter-based tags, the request only happens on-demand or if there are tag subscribers.
-- More graceful handling if JACK fails to start

-### 0.65.46
-- Better Mako error formatting
-- Tag logging bugfixes
-- Fix bugs in configuring exposed tags
-- \_\_never\_\_ permission even blocks admins
-- Wifi status viewer page is back
-- /system/wifiStrength tag point gives the strongest access point connection, 0-100 or -1 for never connected.
-- Main page shows all alarms regardless of permissions.
-Alarms are not really meant for private data, and the info was there already in the notifications.
-- Help boxes(paragraph or div class 'help') now show up minimized until you mouse over.
-- Clean up Chandler and the widget API to get rid of nuisiance errors
-- Basic error telemetry in WidgetAPI enabled pages

-### 0.65.44
-- Many small improvements to the sounds engine, including true seamless looping
-- FreeBoard has been greatly enhanced
-- If gmediarender is installed, the DLNARenderAgent plugin accepts media streams from a phone and plays them through the JACK mixer
-- YeeLight plugin now uses a StringTag to represent color as hex, because strings are an extremely common solution.

-### 0.65.43
-- FreeBoard supports theme creation, uses simpler direct bvalues for widgets, not value,time pairs
-- Realtime DRAM bit error detection(I expect one or two hits per year in the 1MB average window we use)